JFernando13/1113-words/src/content/days/en/day-34.md

 title: "A Journey of Self-Discovery and Pure Love"
 day: 34
 pubDate: 2024-02-25
-tags: ["Love", "Reflection", "Hope", "Resilience", "Optimism", "Learning"]
+tags: ["love", "reflection", "hope", "resilience", "optimism", "learning"]
-mood: "In Progress"
+mood: "in progress"
 ---

 Time doesn't heal problems, nor does it change the situations we're facing.
 However, it does offer a moment of respite, allowing us to return and confront the situation from a different perspective.
 That's why at times, stepping back and taking a break from the situation can be incredibly rewarding.